 - Cruise length is your choice and can be 7, 10, 11, 12, 14, 21 days or more if you continue across to Japan.

-- If you are travelling with children, make sure to check to see if the cruise offers activities to help keep them entertained.
+- If you are travelling with children, check to see if the cruise offers activities to keep them entertained and free third and fourth passenger rates.
+Some cruise lines offer family cabins to accommodate up to five.

 Along the Alaska cruise route, there are plenty of places to find fresh, abundant seafood, including Alaska King Crab and wild Alaskan salmon.

-It does not matter when you plan to travel, always be prepared by dressing in layers, wearing windproof and rainproof clothing, as well as comfortable walking shoes.
+It does not matter when you plan to travel; always be prepared by dressing in layers, wearing windproof and rainproof clothing, and wearing comfortable walking shoes.

 Discover the breathtaking scenery of Alaska cruising up the Inside Passage.
 Photo: Wendy Nordvik-Carr©